 Step 3 – The Circulatory Systems: Blood & Lymphatics

-- Blood - the life force of the body
+* The Blood - literally the life force of the body

 Blood has to maintain a healthy flow round the body, to feed nutrients where needed on the outbound journey and pick up lymphatic waste on the inbound, before heading back to the liver for another clean up and starting its journey round the body all over again.